SanyueHan/Degree-Project/README.md

 ## Run
 ### Environment
-Python 3.8.5, no third-party package needed up to now
+Python (with the version no lower than 3.7), no third-party package needed up to now

 ### REPL Execute
 #### Commands